 The campground also has a general store, restrooms/showers, electrical connections, individual fire rings, picnic tables, picnic shelters, and playground equipment.
 The campground is located on 100 acres and is surrounded by natural beauty with a variety of wild animals.

 The historic park, known as the Park of Memories, is located on the outskirts of Mankato along the Minnesota River and features stunning views of the river, greenery, and woodlands.
-There are both soccer and lacrosse fields on the west side of the park that are used by local and international visitors.
+There are both soccer and lacrosse fields on the west side of the park that is used by local and international visitors.

 There’s also an open space for Frisbee golf; bike trails; a boat ramp; and the Floyd Roberts Jr. Pavilion, which can be reserved for a variety of activities and events.